Vampir8/PCA9534/README.md

 # PCA9534 I/O Expander

-PCA9534 GPIO expander library for Particle devices with Particle like API calls.
+PCA9534 GPIO expander library for Arduino devices with Arduino like API calls.
 It makes working with PCA9534 I/O expander pins easier, with familiar functions like `pinMode()` and `digitalWrite()`.
 Refer to the [datasheet](http://www.ti.com/lit/ds/symlink/pca9534.pdf) for more information about the chip.

 ## Usage